josearmandoabreu/lsx-demo-theme/logs/week2/logs-week2-day4.md

 ## Daily Standup

-### 2025‑09‑11
+### 2025‑10‑02

 ### How do you feel today?

-Feeling accomplished after resolving the GitHub billing issue and making progress on the project.
+Feeling accomplished after been abled to configured the MCP servers.

 ### What did you do yesterday?

-Collaborated with Seren, completed a GitHub course, and resolved the GitHub billing issue.
+– Meet with Lourens.
+– Meet with Ash.
+– Read documentation about Awesome MCP Copilot MCP server.
+– Read MCP documentation.
+– Configured MCP servers.

 ### What do you plan to do today?

--   [x] Complete the Microsoft course: Maintain a secure repository by using GitHub best practices.
--   [x] Work on Week 2 steps for the lsx-demo-theme project.
--   [x] Clean up my email inbox.
+-   [x] GitHub Foundations, Part 1.
+-   [x] Personal Project Phase 2 – Core Site Editor Build.
+-   [x] Website Design & Content Planning - Jose's Gaming Website.
+-   [x] Phase 3 – Styling & Global Settings

 ### What are your blockers?